 Taste the rainbow.

-Some might say that, technically speaking, rainbow sprinkles do not have much taste or flavor.
+Some might say that, technically, rainbow sprinkles do not have much taste or flavor.
 But to me?
 They taste like something close to joy.
-They taste like fun.
-And who doesn’t need a little of that right now?
+And who doesn’t need a little fun and joy?
+Here’s your pastry pro’s step-by-step guide to how to decorate a rainbow sprinkle funfetti cake.

 This lesson begins where your cake and buttercream recipes stop.
 In other words, bake and cool your cakes, and make your buttercream.
 Now we’ll pick up from there.
 Here are some recipes to work from: